Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 What is Dynamo Maths and how does it support learners?

 Dynamo Maths helps learners struggling with basic number.
-It uses NumberSenseMMR (Butterworth, 2010) to organise maths learning.
+It uses NumberSenseMMR to organise maths learning around number meaning, magnitude and relationships (Butterworth, 2010; Dowker, 2024).
 The programme identifies cognitive issues (Attwood et al, 2011; Holmes & Adams, 2006).
 It offers activities to improve learner progress (Barth et al, 2019).

 How do teachers implement Dynamo Maths in schools?